-Located on Flushing and Bowery Bays in northern Queens, LaGuardia Airport is eight miles from midtown Manhattan and services New York City with dozens of domestic airlines.
+Located on Flushing and Bowery Bays in northern Queens, LaGuardia Airport is eight miles from midtown Manhattan and services New York City with dozens of domestic airlines traveling from all over the United States.

-Although not as large or as easily accessible as John F. Kennedy Airport, LaGuardia offers a relatively quieter travel experience and a variety of public and private transportation options for getting to Manhattan.
+Although not as large or as easily accessible as John F. Kennedy Airport, LaGuardia offers a relatively quieter travel experience and a variety of public and private transportation options for getting to and from the airport.

 From buses and trains run by the Metropolitan Transportation Authority (MTA) to taxis, car services, rental cars, and private shuttles, there's no shortage of ways to get to and from LaGuardia on your trip to the City That Never Sleeps.